The power of mindset: unlocking your potential

 By Carolyn Quainton in Emotional Intelligence, Inspiration, Resilience

 One of the most compelling ideas that supports this belief comes from psychologist Carol Dweck’s book, Mindset.
-Dweck explains that how we view our abilities—whether as fixed or as something we can develop—can shape our success, relationships, and overall happiness.
+Dweck explains that how we view our abilities, whether as fixed or as something we can develop—can shape our success, relationships, and overall happiness.

-What a ‘growth’ mindset really means
+What does a ‘growth’ mindset really mean?

-A true growth mindset is the belief that talents and abilities can be developed through hard work, the right strategies, and input from others.
-People with a growth mindset tend to achieve more because they focus on learning, not just on looking smart.
+Put simply, it’s the belief that talents and abilities can be developed through hard work, the right strategies, and input from others.
+Individuals with this belief system tend to achieve more because they prioritise learning over proving themselves.

 - Effective strategies